jgaines42/Packing-Fraction-of-Proteins/README.md

 	- c2_folder: full path to cluster folder that will contain PDB data
 5. Step 4 will produce tasklist.sh as well as *_H.pdb, *.txt and *_vor.txt files for each PDB
 	- Transfer *.txt files to c2_folder on the cluster
+	- Transfer process_volume_output.m to c1_folder on the cluster
-	- Transfer tasklist.sh to your home directory on the cluster.
+	- Transfer tasklist.sh and process.sh to your home directory on the cluster.
 	- tasklist.sh contains 100 tasks for each PDB.
 Each will take about 20 minutes to run
 6. Transfer volume_10to8_regular_quadrants.cxx to c1_folder on the cluster.
 Compile:
 	g++ volume_10to8_regular_quadrants.cxx -o vor